Sanchez takes charge in Spain as tarnished Rajoy departs

 Sanchez, who is expected to be sworn in by Monday and appoint his cabinet next week, has promised to start talks with the Catalans but has said he will not give the region an independence referendum.

-On Friday, Catalan authorities announced their new cabinet, excluding four nominees under investigation for their part in its independence drive to pave the way for Madrid to end its direct rule.
+On Friday, Catalan authorities announced their new cabinet, hoping to pave the way for Madrid to end its direct rule.

-German prosecutors made a court application for the extradition to Spain of the leader of the independence movement, former regional president Carles Puigdemont, on charges linked to his role in the campaign, they said on Friday in Berlin.
+German prosecutors on Friday made a court application for the extradition to Spain of the leader of Catalonia's independence movement, former regional president Carles Puigdemont, on charges linked to his role in the region's independence drive.

+(Writing by Ingrid Melander and Sonya Dowsett; Editing by John Stonestreet and Hugh Lawson)